MicrosoftDocs/visualstudio-docs/docs/ide/how-to-increase-chances-of-a-performance-issue-being-fixed.md

 > [!NOTE] **Most valuable feedback:** For this case, the most valuable feedback is the heap dump captured at the time of the crash.

-### Hangs
+### Unresponsiveness
 VS becomes unresponsive for an extended period of time.

-**Directly reproducible hangs**
+**Directly reproducible Unresponsiveness**

 As described in the corresponding section on crashes, for problems that can be easily reproduced, seen on multiple machines and can be demonstrated in a small sample, the most valuable feedback reports are ones that include steps to reproduce the problem, and include sample source code that demonstrates the problem.

-**Unknown hangs**
+**Unknown Unresponsiveness**

-If a hang manifests itself in an unpredictable fashion, on the next occurrence, launch a new instance of Visual Studio and report a problem from that instance.
+If an unresponsiveness manifests itself in an unpredictable fashion, on the next occurrence, launch a new instance of Visual Studio and report a problem from that instance.
 In the [“Record”
 screen](https://docs.microsoft.com/visualstudio/ide/how-to-report-a-problem-with-visual-studio?view=vs-2019#record-a-repro),
 be sure to select the Visual Studio session that is hung.

-⚠️If the Visual Studio instance that is hung was launched in Administrator mode, then the second instance would also need to be launched in Administrator mode.
+If the Visual Studio instance that is hung was launched in Administrator mode, then the second instance would also need to be launched in Administrator mode.

->[!NOTE] **Most valuable feedback:** For this case, the most valuable feedback is the heap dump captured at the time of the hang.
+>[!NOTE] **Most valuable feedback:** For this case, the most valuable feedback is the heap dump captured at the time of the Unresponsiveness.

 ### Slowness and High CPU Issues